 How safe is cloud storage?

 Cloud storage offers a high degree of security compared to conventional file systems.
-When you store files on the cloud storage, they are encrypted, replicated, and protected with evolving security measures.
+When you store files on cloud storage, they are encrypted, replicated, and protected with evolving security measures.

 What is private cloud storage?

 Private cloud storage is a network of file-storing servers that reside on a local network.
-Files stored on a public cloud storage system cannot be accessed from the internet.
+Files stored on a public cloud cannot be accessed from the internet.
 Some companies choose the private cloud as it is easier to maintain data privacy and comply with regulatory requirements.